coreyja/coreyja-blog/source/blog/20180415-vim-rspec-in-a-monorepo.html.md

 One thing that most rspec spec files have in common, is that they are within a project that contain a `Gemfile`.
 All my monorepos will contain a Gemfile in the root on the project if it is a Ruby project that is using rspec, so this will work for my use-case and I imagine many others.

 Since we are operating outside the context of `vim-rspec` we are acting in the context of the current file in VIM.
 From the file we need to find the nearest `Gemfile` if one exists.
 Luckily the `findfile` function in VIM will do exactly what I want.
-From there it was simply a matter of cding to that directory before running `vim-rspec`, and the returning the the original directory.
+From there it was simply a matter of cding to that directory before running `vim-rspec`, and the returning the original directory.
 I decided to (probably overly 😉) deconstruct into a few functions that I added to my `.vimrc`.

 ## Solution